 Overtime Pay

-Exemptions are few and the penalties for violating an employee’s overtime rights, even for mistakes, are severe.
+The exemptions to the overtime pay requirements are few and the penalties for violating an employee’s overtime rights, even for mistakes, are severe.
 If you regularly work more than 40 hours per workweek and don’t receive overtime pay, you may be owed thousands of dollars in unpaid overtime plus penalties, interest, and attorneys’ fees.

 OVERTIME PAY GUIDELINES

-• Non management employees who perform construction, maintenance, installation, repair, production, kitchen, clerical, and secretarial work generally always are entitled to overtime pay.
+• Non management employees who perform construction, maintenance, installation, repair, production, restaurant, kitchen, clerical, and secretarial work generally always are entitled to overtime pay.

 • Most salaried employees are entitled to overtime pay: